 The math section focuses on aptitude in algebra II, geometry, and some trigonometry.

 The reading section focuses on comprehension.
 You may read passages in the following subject areas: social studies, natural sciences, literary narrative or prose fiction, and humanities.

 The science section measures your interpretation, analysis, evaluation, reasoning, and problem-solving skills in biology, chemistry, earth science, and physics.

 This section is optional.
 If you decide to take it, there is an additional cost.
 Although it is optional, some colleges require it.
 Check the requirements of the schools you wish to attend to find out if it’s a requirement.
 We recommend registering for this section just to be safe.

 What is the ACT score range?

 The ACT scores range from 1-36.
 The number of correct answers converts to a score within that range.
 The composite score for the ACT is an average of your scores on the four required subjects.
 The writing test is scored by two graders on a scale of 1-6, for a maximum possible score of 12.

 How can I prepare for the ACT?

-For the most up-to-date ACT information, please visit the ACT website.
+For the most recent ACT information, please visit the ACT website.
 Good luck!